home-assistant/hassbian-scripts/.github/CONTRIBUTING.md

 - Every script should have an validation at the end, se [validation](#validation) for tips.
 - You **must** add [documentation](#documentation) to the /docs for the script.

+### PR Naming
+Create a good name for your PR, this will be used in the cahngelog.
+**Good names**
+- Suite: Added support for feature X.
+- Hassbian-config: Added function X.
+- New install script for suite.
+- Suite: Fixed typo in function X.
+- Suite docs: Added more information about suite.

+**Bad names**
+- Updated suite.sh
+- Fixed typo.

+### Description in the PR
+Remember that it is people that are reviewing your PR, pepole that most likly don't share your mindset.
+A good description of what the PR does, will certanly help during the review prosess.

+### Comments
+Your PR will most likly get comments during the review prosess, this is _not_ to criticise your work.
+But feeback on how your PR can better macth our "standards", you should have a look at exsiting scripts in the [repo](https://github.com/home-assistant/hassbian-scripts/tree/dev/package/opt/hassbian/suites).
+If some comments are unclear to you, use the thred under that comment to get clarification, or drop a line in the #devs_hassbian channel over at [Discord](https://discord.gg/c5DvZ4e), we want to help you help us getting Hassbian-scripts better.

 ## Structure of the hassbian-scripts
 The scripts in Hassbian-scripts are referred to as suites, these suites are bash scripts with an `.sh` file extension.
 Each suite is buildt up of functions, and every script should have at least these functions:
+ - suite-show-short-info.
- - suite-show-short-info, this info will be printed at the start when the script runs and is also used by `hassbian-config show`.
+  - This info will be printed at the start when the script runs and is also used by `hassbian-config show`.
 	- This will typically include an short description of the suit.
+ - suite-show-long-info.
- - suite-show-long-info, this info will be printed at the start when the script runs and is also used by `hassbian-config show suite`.
+  - This info will be printed at the start when the script runs and is also used by `hassbian-config show suite`.
 	- This will typically include an longer description of the suit, and it's features.
+ - suite-show-copyright-info.
- - suite-show-copyright-info, this info will be printed at the start when the script runs and is also used by `hassbian-config show suite`.
+  - This info will be printed at the start when the script runs and is also used by `hassbian-config show suite`.
 	- This will typically include the name/username and a link to github of the person writing the script.
  - suite-install-package and or suite-upgrade-package, this is where the magic happen, this is where you include your script.